Expeditors (EXPD) Guidance summary

 Guidance on key objectives

-Outlook organized into macro, global trade, and global geopolitics to reduce uncertainty and focus on essential variables for 2025.
+Outlook organized into macro, global trade, and global geopolitics to reduce uncertainty for supply chain planning.

-Emphasis on preparing for higher structural costs and persistent policy threats that could impact supply chains.
+Emphasis on preparing for higher structural costs and persistent policy threats that could push costs higher.

 Market trends and strategic opportunities